dekuNukem/PicoRC/bbc_master.md

 Feel free to turn on and try it out!

 * The USB power source should provide **at least 3A current**
-* Make sure the USB-C cable is high quality.
+* Make sure the USB-C cable is high quality
-	* Otherwise instabilities might occur.
+	* Otherwise instabilities might occur

 ![Alt text](photos/bbc_master/money.jpeg)